+Dr. Farquharson was recently elected as the president of the Massachusetts Speech Language Hearing Association.
 She has been an active member of the American Speech Language Hearing Association (ASHA) since she was an undergraduate student and has served many leadership roles at the state and national level.
-Currently, she is a member of the ASHA Convention Planning Committee in the area of Speech Sound Disorders, a member of the Professional Development committee for ASHA's SIG 16 (School-Based Issues), the Vice President of Education and Planning for the Massachusetts Speech, Language, and Hearing Association, and is an ad hoc reviewer for several journals.
+Currently, she is a member of the ASHA Convention Planning Committee in the area of Speech Sound Disorders, a member of the Professional Development committee for ASHA's SIG 16 (School-Based Issues), and is an ad hoc reviewer for several journals.

 Dr. Farquharson offers graduate courses on preschool language disorders, speech sound disorders, and literacy disorders.
 Her research activities are open to Emerson students who want to become engaged in clinical research exploring the literacy trajectories for children who have speech and language disorders.